amytakeuchi/Fintech-Product-Analytics/README.md

 ### H3 — Cohort Retention & Activation Risk

 > **Do newer customer cohorts exhibit steeper early retention declines than older cohorts, indicating an onboarding or activation opportunity?**

+**Finding:**
+- Earlier cohorts in February and March exhibit steeper earlier drop off with -19.4, -20.1, and -17.1 dropoffs in the first month and -2.8, -0..8, and -1.0 in the subsequent month

 **Why this matters:** Overall retention can hide differences in customer lifecycle maturity.
 A recently activated customer may behave very differently from a customer who has been using the card for months.